Phnom Penh Cambodia Travel Guide

 Green spaces within the city provide respite.

-Views of the river and boat tours are natural draws.
+River views and boat tours are natural draws.

-These encounters enrich your visit.
+These activities enrich your visit.